June 4, 2009

 Now we come to that second question.
 How many transitional or intermediate species does Darwinism require to get to each of these species?

 Ha.
 Good luck answering that question.
 Nobody has even the vaguest clue.
-You’d think this would be the kind of question evolutionary theory would answer for us, but… there I go again, complaining about the theory on philosophical grounds when I wanted to stick with the numbers.
+You’d think this would be the kind of question evolutionary theory, being the currently accepted paradigm, would answer for us, but… there I go again, complaining about the theory on philosophical grounds when I wanted to stick with the numbers.

 We need some kind of estimate.
 How many speciations do we think lie between us and the monkey ancestor we share with chimpanzees?
 One, five, twenty, one hundred?
 Or look at the bugs: how many intermediate species lie between a wasp flying around in 2009 and its insect ancestor who survived the K-T Extinction Event 65.5 million years ago?
 One, five, twenty, one hundred, one thousand?